AbhnerAdriel/Hangman_game_python/README.md

 # Hangman_game_python
-A simple and fun hangman game developed in python.
+A complete and fun hangman game developed in python.
 The code is in Portuguese.